While it may seem similar, guardianship and

 be appointed full custody.

-course of a marriage, some parents are wise enough to start planning for
+marriage, some parents are wise enough to start planning for their estate.

 Probate laws cover guardianship, meaning parents can legally assign a guardian